-While a quick sale company might demand a 25% plus discount, an investor or first-time buyer might settle for far smaller discount.
-So you may want to reduce your property’s asking price to get it sold using an estate agent.
+While quick house sale companies typically demand a 25% plus discount, an investor or first-time buyer might settle for far smaller discount.
+And as they’re not in a chain, they’ll be able to complete fairly quickly.

 Become a landlord